-The good news is that there’s software available for every budget and type of venue, and that makes manual inventory management thankfully a thing of the past.
+The good news is that restaurant inventory management software is available for every budget and type of venue.
+That makes manual inventory management for restaurants a thing of the past.
 (We’ll give you our top software recommendations later on.)

-So, with that in mind, here are five of the most common mistakes that venues make, and ways that you can flip them on their head!
+With that, here are five of the most common mistakes ways that you can flip them on their head!

 It’s a good idea to have the same member of staff tracking inventory.
 The fewer chefs, in this case, the better.

 By designating an inventory champion, you’ll have one point of contact for everything relating to the task.
-It’s then far easier to identify inconsistencies or errors and you’ll find that the person in charge will understand all of the patterns that make this task such an important part of your business.
+It’s then easier to identify inconsistencies or errors.
+That person will understand all the patterns that make this task such an important part of your business.

 Just make sure they share their knowledge regularly for instances where they’re unavailable.

 2. You Don’t Keep to a Consistent Schedule

 The best inventory strategies are consistent.
 Running ad-hoc stock checks or counts will provide an inconsistent picture of how inventory moves through your restaurant.

 This is why it’s a good idea to set schedules for all your inventory management tasks.
 For instance, you might decide to check perishable ingredients daily but set a task for checking bulk items bi-weekly.

 Whatever you do, stick to your schedule.